-CS32 The Brooklands Ridge planning application considered that 132,800 cubic metres per annum of inert waste would be generated from residential development and 65,200 cubic metres per annum of inert waste would be generated from commercial/industrial development over the life of the Ridge in Milton Keynes.
-The total of these calculations are similar to the amount currently disposed of at Bletchley Landfill Site.
-The adopted Minerals Local Plan and in the future the Minerals Development Plan Document will seek to increase inert recycling for recycled aggregates, which will reduce the need for landfill or landraise.
+CS32 The Brooklands Ridge planning application estimated that within Milton Keynes 132,800 cu m per annum of inert material would be generated from residential development and 65,200 cu m per annum from commercial/industrial development during the period of construction of the ridge.
+These figures may change as sites come forward for development in the city.
+The source and nature of the material used to create the ridge will be controlled through a legal agreement that will accompany the planning permission for the Brooklands area.
+The total from these sources (198,000 cu m) is similar to the amount of inert material currently disposed of at Bletchley Landfill Site The adopted Minerals Local Plan and in the future the Minerals Development Plan Document will seek to increase inert recycling for recycled aggregates, which will reduce the need for landfill or landraise.
 It is considered that no further capacity will be required.
-Further monitoring of arisings will identify and any future needs and will be considered under the Development Control Polices.
+Further monitoring of arisings will identify any future needs and will be considered under the Development Control Polices.